The best work trucks for business

 - Marc Layman, manager of truck upfit at Mike Albert Fleet Solutions.

-When selecting a commercial work truck dealer, you’ll want to consider:
+When selecting a heavy duty work truck dealer, you’ll want to consider:

 - How far away is the nearest dealer to your operation?